 The Korean mobile phone manufacturing company found itself in hot water after the world’s leading tech-giant blamed it for copying its features and designs!
 And oh, the Federal court threw the ball at the accuser’s court too.

 Your very own Korean smartphone manufacturing company that was accused of copying designs and features of another smartphone brand, is none other than Samsung.
-Yes, Samsung, one of the biggest name in the smartphone world is the culprit here.
+Yes, Samsung, one of the biggest names in the smartphone world is the culprit here.

-Samsung, that usually wins the game of originality has been blamed for copying designs and features of iPhone.
+Samsung, that usually wins the game of originality has been blamed for copying designs and features of the iPhone.

 Samsung has been charged off $533million:

-The seven-year-old fight between the two technology brands finally came to an end with the verdict of a jury of US federal court in favor of Apple.
+The seven-year-old fight between the two technology brands finally came to an end.
+With the verdict of a jury of US federal court in favor of Apple.